 Field-hunting tip

-Look in serpentinite and alkaline igneous rocks country — that is the host setting where brugnatellite typically forms.
+Look in serpentinite and alkaline igneous rocks country, the host setting where brugnatellite typically forms.
 If you start seeing aragonite, calcite, brucite in float, you are in the right ground.
 Field specimens usually show a platy or foliated aggregates, crusts habit, so train your eye for that shape before scanning the outcrop.